rishiraj88/DataScience/README.md

 - to start with NumPy and pandas

 ## Notes
-- if facing problems scraping HTML pages with URLs, run the below commands:
+- If facing problems scraping HTML pages with URLs, run the below commands:
 <pre>
 !pip install lxml
 !python -m pip install --upgrade pip